 - Caulk cracks in baseboards and wall joints

-- Ensure plumbing penetrations are tight and sealed
+- Seal plumbing penetrations and utility line gaps

 3. Use Ant Baits Instead of Sprays

-Baiting is the most reliable do-it-yourself method because ants carry bait back to the colony.
+Baiting is the most reliable DIY method because workers carry bait back to the colony.
+Avoid spraying over baited areas—sprays can repel ants, reduce bait feeding, and sometimes trigger colony splitting.

 - Along ant trails